Bake Play Smile

 • Place the cream and vanilla bean paste into a saucepan over medium heat.

-Bring the mixture to a simmer and stir for 5 minutes.
+Bring the mixture just to a simmer and stir for 5 minutes (do not let it boil).

 Allow the mixture to cool to room temperature.

-• In a seperate bowl, use a fork to whisk the egg yolks and sugar together.
+• In a separate bowl, use a fork to lightly whisk the egg yolks and sugar together.

-Pour the cream mixture through a sieve onto the egg mixture.
+Pour the cooled cream mixture through a sieve onto the egg mixture.
 Stir gently to combine.

 • Place 4 ramekins into a large and deep ovenproof dish.